Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

-• Becoming confident with updating relatives is something you will learn on this job so embrace this early on.
-There may at times be difficult discussions with relatives, especially if a patient is deteriorating/approaching end of life care.
-If you don’t feel comfortable speaking with relatives, tell your consultant/registrar and ask to tag along when they have the conversation.
+2. Becoming confident with updating relatives is something you will learn on this job so embrace this early on.
+There may at times be difficult discussions with relatives, especially if a patient is deteriorating/approaching end-of-life care.
+If you don’t feel comfortable speaking with relatives, tell your consultant/registrar and ask them to tag along when they have the conversation.
 You will get a flavour of how different people approach these situations.

-• Good organisational skills and prioritisation is key to the job.
+3. Good organisational skills and prioritisation are key to the job.
 After ward round organise your jobs and delegate some of the jobs if possible (e.g. some nurses can do cannulas/bloods/ECGs)

-• Make the most of your shadowing time to get to know the specifics of your department.
+5. Make the most of your shadowing time to get to know the specifics of your department including how to request bloods/scans, how to write discharge summaries

 List of top resources to help prepare